neu-se/meringue/README.md

 4. In the root directory for this project, run `mvn -DskipTests install`.

 ## Adding Meringue to Your Build
-To add Meringue to your build add the meringue-maven-plugin in your pom:
+To add Meringue to your build, add the meringue-maven-plugin in your pom:
    ```
    <build>
        ...